suffolklibraries/sljekyll/_recurrents/woodbridge-councillor-surgery.md

 ---
 recurrent-title: "Councillor surgery with Caroline Page"
-recurrent-day: third Saturday of the month
+recurrent-day: third Saturday of the month.
+No session in August.
 recurrent-times: 0900-1100
 recurrent-location: woodbridge-library
 recurrent-location-display-name: Woodbridge Library